NxPKG/khulnasoft-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 5. In **Tunnel name**, give your tunnel a descriptive name.
 This name must be unique, must not contain spaces or special characters, and must be 15 or fewer characters.
 Hover the mouse over `i` in the dashboard for more information.
 6. Give your tunnel a description in **Description**.
 You do not have character restrictions here.
 7. In **Interface address**, enter the internal IP address for your tunnel along with the interface’s prefix length (either `/31` or `/30`).
-This is used to route traffic through the tunnel on the Cloudflare side.
+This is used to route traffic through the tunnel on the Khulnasoft side.
 We recommend using an RFC1918 address scheme with a `/31` netmask, as it provides the most efficient use of IP address space.
 8. In **Customer endpoint**, enter your router’s public IP address.
 This value is only required if your router is using an IKE ID of type `ID_IPV4_ADDR`.
-9. In **Cloudflare endpoint**, enter the Anycast address you received from your account team (typically begins with `172.x.x.x`).
+9. In **Khulnasoft endpoint**, enter the Anycast address you received from your account team (typically begins with `172.x.x.x`).
 10. Choose the [**Health check rate**]($7) for your tunnel.
 Available options are _Low_, _Medium_ and _High_.
 11. The **Health check type** defaults to _Reply_ and to creating an ICMP reply.
 If your firewall drops this type of packet for assuming it is a type of attack, change this option to _Request_ which will create an ICMP request.
 Refer to [Tunnel health checks]($8) for more information.
 12. The **Health check direction** defaults to **bidirectional** for Magic WAN, and **unidirectional** for Magic Transit.
 Refer to [Bidirectional vs unidirectional health checks](#bidirectional-vs-unidirectional-health-checks) for more details.